-Through digitalisation and standardisation of processes and data, and development of flexibility markets, DSO will play a key role in creating a business ecosystem that fosters innovation and the development, testing and implementation of new products and services.
-System efficiency DSO enables system efficiencies which bring economic benefits to society and consumers.
-By enabling greater visibility of the network, facilitating flexibility services, and coordination with other relevant market participants, the DSO will be a crucial component in maintaining and driving improvements in network reliability, delivering system and direct customer benefits.
 In addition, DSO can help reduce transmission and distribution network costs and customer bills by making investment decisions that are cost effective and consider a greater number of actions that can be taken.
 DSO will also improve the operation of flexibility markets and will enable increased market liquidity.
 It can do this through standardisation of processes, coordination between DSOs and the ESO, simplified processes, and lower costs which remove barriers for participation in flexibility markets.
 DSO enables better system planning and management, and can lead to lower non-technical losses through the use of smart meter and third-party data as well as network data (including LV monitoring data) which allows DNOs to investigate root-causes of non-technical losses.
-Quantitative DSO will contribute to the creation of 24,000 jobs related to smart and flexibility energy systems by 2050 in the UK.
-60 In addition, export potential in technology and science behind the smart systems in 2050 could be worth as much as £2.7 billion per year to the UK economy, whilst according to another study low-carbon products and services alone is expected to experience significant growth, from approximately £40-126 billion in 2015 to £0.5-1.4 trillion by 2050. ^{61 62} DSO is an enabler of reduced network downtime which could lead to $\pm 250m$ cost savings within the RIIO-ED2 period for GB. ^{63 64 65} DSO leads to lower non-technical losses which could provide benefits in the range of \pounds 0.03bn-0.05bn within RIIO-ED2.
-66

-Technological benefits Innovation Qualitative DSOs will play a key role in implementing innovative ideas to improve the operation of flexibility markets and to develop smart energy systems with the ultimate goal of benefiting customers.
+DSO will contribute to the creation of 24,000 jobs related to smart and flexibility energy systems by 2050 in the UK.
+Quantitative In addition, export potential in technology and science behind the smart systems in 2050 could be worth as much as £2.7 billion per year to the UK economy, whilst according to another study low-carbon products and services alone is expected to experience significant growth, from approximately £40-126 billion in 2015 to £0.5-1.4 trillion by 2050.
+DSO is an enabler of reduced network downtime which could lead to £250m cost savings within the RIIO-ED2 period for GB. $^{62}$ $^{63}$ $^{64}$ DSO leads to lower non-technical losses which could provide benefits in the range of £0.03bn-0.05bn within RIIO-ED2.65 nological benefits Qualitative Innovation DSOs will play a key role in implementing innovative ideas to improve the operation of flexibility markets and to develop smart energy systems with the ultimate goal of benefiting customers.
 In addition, enhanced collaboration and coordination across DSOs and other utilities will facilitate further knowledge sharing across the industry.
-Digitalisation Techn Digitalisation is key enabler for DSO, and future DSO functionalities will continue to require the digitalisation of the wider energy system that will benefit the wider industry and support faster and more effective (real-time) data exchange.
+Digitalisation Digitalisation is key enabler for DSO, and future DSO functionalities will continue to require the digitalisation of the wider energy system that will benefit the wider industry and support faster and more effective (real-time) data exchange.
+Tech Standardisation Standardisation of data and processes is a key DSO enabler and a priority for flexibility markets.
+As such, DSOs will pursue and deliver standardisation best practices, tools, and processes for the energy sector itself, with the potential of spill over into other sectors, such as transport.